arthurcornelio88/arthurcornelio88/README.md

 <h3 align="center">A passionate brazilian data scientist, living in Paris</h3>

 **Projects** :
+- :technologist: AI Engineer intern at [Datacraft](https://datacraft.paris/).
+Currently contributing to the migration of an Airtable database to an SQLAlchemy-based system, integrating Pytests and deployment, while also preparing workshops and datasets for data scientists' hackathons.

-- :technologist: Co-founder and CTO of [S.A.M](https://sammusicia.osc-fr1.scalingo.io/), presenting your AI tool for crafting personalized music, measure by measure, perfectly tailored to unlock the full potential of your video content!
+- 🎵 Co-founder and former CTO of [S.A.M](https://www.sammusic.xyz/), an AI tool for crafting personalized music, measure by measure, perfectly tailored to unlock the full potential of video content.

 - :house_with_garden: End-to-end Machine Learning project predicting Rio de Janeiro's AirBnB pricing.
 [Kaggle's notebook](https://www.kaggle.com/code/arthurcornelio/predicting-airbnb-housing-prices-in-rio-de-janeiro) and [GitHub repository](https://github.com/arthurcornelio88/airbnbpricing).